Castmax1311/KatzcraftManagement/README.md

 # KatzcraftManagement
 This plugin is very simple and in the future will get several functions that you need for your management!

-Note for v.1.3.3: The old config.yml must be replaced for the new changes to work.
+Note for v.1.3.2 and above: The old config.yml must be replaced for the new changes to work.
 Please delete your old config.yml and restart or reload your server

 Commands for operators:
 - You can put the server in maintenance (/maintenance)